 And there’s plenty more historic glass to admire too, some with stunning colours like azure blues and amber hues.

-But the National Glass Centre really scores with its changing programme of contemporary art exhibitions.
+The National Glass Centre really scores with its changing programme of contemporary art exhibitions.
 The latest – called Spectacles – is a real eye-opener.

 It features eyewear from the famous Oliver Goldsmith Collection, a designer who invented the notion of modern ‘designer glasses’.